CNN TV

 No!
 The California supreme court needs to get involved even more.
 This is more than same sex marriages.
 It is about rights of two people in a relationship.
 I’m surprised that the people in California are so intolerant of something different.
 This all goes back to the Christian right and their power over this country for the last 8 years.

-mark from Calgary November 20th, 2008 4:15 pm ET
+November 20, 2008 at 4:15 pm |

 The courts exist to protect minorites fromt the tyranny of the majority.
 The Brown vs Board of Education ruling was widely unpopular at the time.